Build A Confetti Cannon

 Confetti Cannon STEM Challenge

 Somewhere along the line, my children’s favorite part of any celebrations became confetti.
-And then, confetti became more ubiquitous.
+They wanted it more and more.
 Why couldn’t we have it at birthday parties?
 Band concerts?
 Graduations?
 Gender reveals?
 Valentine’s Day?
 St. Patrick’s Day?
 New Years Eve?
 Rainy Tuesday mornings?
 No matter what special events you are attending, confetti cannons are the perfect addition for taking your event to the next level.

 For those that do not want confetti everywhere, replace the confetti with bird seed or flower seeds and spread the love outdoors!
-You can find the perfect Bird Seed Launcher project here.
+You can find the perfect Bird Seed Cannon project here that is a fun twist on our confetti cannon.

 DIY Handheld Confetti Cannons